arupgsh/mtdna-server-workflow/README.md

 # mtDNA Server Workflow
-This repository includes the new mtDNA-Server workflow from BAM files to homoplasmies/heteroplasmies.
-All steps are executed locally.
+This repository includes the new mtDNA-Server workflow starting with BAM files.
+It outputs homoplasmic and heteroplasmic sites, haplogroups using [HaploGrep](http://haplogrep.uibk.ac.at/) and creates a contamination report.

-## Run mtDNA-Server workflow locally
+## Run mtDNA-Server workflow

-1) Install [Cloudgene](https://github.com/genepi/cloudgene) with the following commands:
+1) Install the workflow engine [Cloudgene](https://github.com/genepi/cloudgene).

 ```
 mkdir cloudgene